IBM-Cloud/nodejs-cloudantdb-crud-example/README.md

 ## Application Requirements

-* NodeJS runtime
+* Node.js runtime
-* CloudantNoSQLDatabase service
+* Cloudant NoSQL Database service

 ## Running the app on Bluemix

 * [Sign up][sign_up] for Bluemix.
 * Download and install Cloud Foundry CLI to be used on the terminal.
-* Fork this project into your Bluemix account by clickig on the "Fork Project" button in the top-right hand corner of this page : https://hub.jazz.net/git/neerajaganesan/NodeJSCloudantSampleApp
+* Fork this project into your Bluemix account by clickig on the "Fork Project" button in the top-right hand corner of this page : https://github.com/IBM-Bluemix/nodejs-cloudantdb-crud-example
 * On the Terminal, Connect to Bluemix using the CF CLI and follow the prompts to log in.
-* Once you're in the same space as the app, create the CloudantNoSQLDB service in Bluemix
+* Once you're in the same space as the app, create the Cloudant NoSQL DB service in Bluemix
 ```
     $cf api https://api.ng.bluemix.net
     $cf login